smartnsoft/StarsKit/README.md

 // Simply call:
 StarsKit.shared.displayRateIfNeeded()

-// You can also force the display via:
+// You can also force the display:
 StarsKit.shared.displayRateIfNeeded(forced: true)
 ```
 ### Update the configuration properties

-See also : `StarsKitConfigProperties` enum keys.
+See also: `StarsKitConfigProperties` enum keys.
-You have to conform the data dicitonnary to the expected keys.
+You have to conform the data dictionary to the expected keys.

 **StarsKit offers you the possibility of using any configuration source**: local JSON file, static dictionnary, remote file (remote JSON or Firebase remote configuration file).